Some have said, “Larry, you should write a book”… I never did because I knew,

 Self-esteem validates being human.
 It grants permission to make mistakes.

 Everyone starts life as a new born baby with no self-esteem at all.
 As an infant and a child, you begin to formulate a sense of your value and worth base on how others treat you.
 This is externally based self-esteem.
 This is a natural, normal state for an infant or a child.

 As you begin to move into the teen years and on into adulthood, you should move toward the Internal end of the continuum as you recognize more and more that you have inherent value just because you are a human being.
 Sometimes teenagers get stuck on the External and continue into adulthood with external self-esteem.
 The problem with an externally based self-esteem is that other people and outside factors are IN CONTROL of your self-esteem.
 That puts you in a powerless position.

-See the chart below as a CONTINUUM… meaning we are ALL somewhere on each line.
+CONTINUUM is the tool used to measure our growth.
+Everyone falls somewhere on the line.
 The goal is to move to the RIGHT or more powerful end of the continuum.
-The two ends of the continuum could also be titled, “EXTERNAL” and “INTERNAL” which represent the sources of our worth.
+The ends could also be titled, “EXTERNAL” and “INTERNAL” which in the case of self-esteem represent the source of our worth.

 The ability to develop a healthy self-esteem depends on developing the attitudinal skills you need in order to move along the continuum toward the Internal side in each area.
 Those skills are what this portion of the blog is about.